NoOPeEKS/DataNvim/.github/README.md

 - ImageMagick
 - Lua 5.1

+## Features
+- Here go features
+- More features

 ## Setting up for the first time
+>[!WARNING]
+> DataNvim will only render images if the terminal it's used on is Kitty!

 - Install Kitty
 - Install [luarocks](https://luarocks.org/#quick-start), Lua language's package manager.
 - Install the `magick` rock with: `luarocks --local --lua-version=5.1 install magick`